shanebersiek/iOSI-precourse-onboarding/week-05/labs/json-parsing-lab/README.md

 ```
 + Create a data structure called `Place` to represent this JSON.

-+ Use `NSJSONSerialization` to parse the json into the data structure you created.
++ Use `JSONSerialization` to parse the json into the data structure you created.

 + Print the resulting object